muskanbatra-dev/aws-main/Section10: ROUTE 53/1:What is DNS/Notes/Readme.md

 # HOW DNS WORKS

 # For eaxmple we have a web server, and an ip , a public ip(9.10.11.12), could be an EC2 instance for example

+## The web browser is going to access example.com

+## Its going to ask its local DNS server, hey do you know what example.com is

+## Local DNS server, is usually assigned and managed by your company or assigned by your ISP dynamically